Confusing Words Clarified: Group N; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

-Alisa became nauseated during the afternoon after having breathed the nauseous fumes from the factory all day.
+The fumes nauseated Alisa during the afternoon after having breathed in the nauseous vapors from the factory all day.

-As part of the waterfront tour, Luis visited the naval ships which were in the harbor.
+As part of the waterfront tour, Luis visited the naval vessels which were in the harbor.

 Don't confuse your navel or "belly button" with the naval sailors, and other related personnel, who serve their country on ships and other sea-going transportation vessels.